 Setting Description Factory Default IP address When Host or Network is selected for the destination IP filter, you can enter a specific DIP address in dotted decimal notation.
-Notice the invalid IP address configuration is acceptable too, i.e. 0.0.0.0.
-Normally, an ACE with an invalid IP address will explicitly add deny action.
+Notice the invalid IP address configuration is acceptable too, for example, 0.0.0.0.
+Normally, an ACE with invalid IP address will explicitly adding deny action.
 0.0.0.0